kitten-science/kitten-scientists/DEVELOPMENT.md

 1. Raise the version number in `packages/userscript/package.json` to a higher version that will be in development next!

-    Make sure to also update the `README.md` to point the bookmarklet to the new script.
+1. Make sure to also update the `README.md` to point the bookmarklet to the new script.

+1. Make sure to also update the `.github/bug_report.yml` to mention the latest version number.